Buddying: The Gift of Presence

 Of course, there are other areas at play – and these more practical considerations we explore in the training sessions for those of our Crescent members who decide to become buddies.

-And now, when in my own work as a buddy, I sometimes wonder what the best course of action might be.
-How I might help my new Muslim buddy in the moment, I recall that friendship and buddying are not so different.
+Nowadays, when in my own work as a buddy, I sometimes wonder what the best course of action might be, how I might help my buddy in the moment, I recall that friendship and buddying are not so different.
+For I know that I am not a teacher, because there are already plenty of those.
+Nor am I my buddy’s guide, for there exists only one.

-Feel free to contact her with any questions you may have about becoming a buddy at the Cambridge Crescent or if you are interested in being buddied by one of our volunteers.
+Feel free to contact her with any questions you may have about becoming a buddy at Cambridge Crescent or if you are interested in being buddied by one of our volunteers.